 Dental cleanings reduce mouth bacteria counts

 Along with a checkup, you should receive a dental cleaning once every six months.
-A cleaning allows your dentist to remove layers of dental plaque buildup, brightening your smile and prevent gum disease.
-Without professional cleanings, the bacteria breaks down food particles and multiplies.
+A cleaning allows your dentist to remove layers of dental plaque buildup, brightening your smile and preventing gum disease.
+Without professional cleanings, the bacteria break down food particles and multiply.
 It begins to coat your teeth in a sticky substance known as plaque.
-As the plaque bacteria organizes into colonies, it becomes more efficient at metabolizing food.
+As the plaque bacteria organize into colonies, it becomes more efficient at metabolizing food.
 As the colony grows, more and more acidic and toxic by products are produced.
 These by products cause great harm to the teeth and gums.

 The metabolic by products cause gum inflammation.
 Also known as gingivitis, untreated inflammation eventually causes the gums to begin pulling away from the teeth, forming pockets at the gum line.
 When bacteria invade these pockets, the patient may develop gum disease.
 Symptoms of gum disease include bad breath, tender or red gums, swelling, gums that bleed easily, and loose teeth.
 Over time, patients may even begin to lose teeth.
 But with a simple cleaning, your smile can stay beautiful and free of embarrassing discoloration.

 Scientists continue to discover more about the nature of oral bacteria.
 Complete oral hygiene is still the best way to prevent harmful bacteria from creating negative consequences to your oral health.
 You can prevent gum disease and tooth decay by scheduling regular dental checkups and cleanings with your Chicago dentist, Dr. Fondriest.
 Contact our Lake Forest, IL, dental practice at 847-234-0517.
 We offer a wide range of dental treatments for patients from the entire Chicago Metro area